Scobalula/Husky/README.md

 ### Supported Games

 * Call of Duty: World at War
+* Call of Duty: Black Ops
+* Call of Duty: Black Ops 2
+* Call of Duty: Modern Warfare
+* Call of Duty: Modern Warfare 2
 * Call of Duty: Modern Warfare 3
-* Call of Duty: Modern Warfare 2
 * Call of Duty: Advanced Warfare
 * Call of Duty: Ghosts
 * Call of Duty: Modern Warfare Remastered